 Muncombe Hill, nr Kingweston, Somerset

 Location: As mentioned above, this circle is located near Kingweston in Somerset.
 As we flew over the formation, Glastonbury Tor could clearly be seen towering above the Somerset Levels floodplain.
-While the circle is not located at Glastonbury itself, this area of the UK has long been seen as sacred ground, the first Christian Church was reputedly built here and the Arthurian Legends have flushed here for hundreds of years.
+While the circle is not located at Glastonbury itself, this area of the UK has long been seen as sacred ground, the first Christian Church was reputedly built here and the Arthurian Legends have flourished here for hundreds of years.
 We were very fortunate to be able to photograph Glastonbury Tor on this flight – see our pictures in the gallery below.

 Design & Symbolism: As this circle is clearly 12-fold in nature (the central circle is split into 12, and then has 12 emanating arms), it has drawn the obvious interpretation of being some kind of clock.
 However, if it is a clock, it seems there is no real way to tell the time as each of the 12 arms are the same.
 So what is the function/purpose/meaning of a clock that doesn’t tell the time?